douhthood/vector_sample_code/ONNX/Vetorize more data.md

-# Vectorize more data using the vector_embeding SQL function
+# Vectorize more data using vector_embeding

 Stuff